 1. Giving WHAT you have, to WHOM you want, WHEN you want, and under your TERMS and CONDITIONS.

-2. Eradicate exposure to DIVORCE, LAWSUIT, and TRANSFER TAXES on your wealth INDEFINITELY.
+2. Mitigate exposure to DIVORCE, LAWSUIT, and TRANSFER TAXES on your wealth INDEFINITELY.

 3. Provide you with a satisfactory stream of INCOME and CONTROL.